An Unexpected Roommate

 “You are wrong, Kit.
 I have already learned much from you.
 I will choose to keep much of it.”

-Whatever thatmeant.
-“So, you know who I am.
-What about you?
-What are you doing in Fat Sloan’s flophouse?”
-I reached for the mealpac and pulled its tab; the rich, nose-stinging odor of peppered greenfish steamed out of it, making my mouth water.
+I reached for the mealpac and pulled its tab; the rich, nose-stinging odour of peppered greenfish steamed out of it, making my mouth water.
+“Well, first of all…if you don’t mind my asking…are you male or female?”

 “Hotel.”
-I gestured at the yellowing walls.
+I gestured at the yellowing walls with my spoon.
 “This place.”

 “It is as I told Mr. Sloan: I am a spacer, but I am between berths.
 I came here to enjoy new experiences.”

-I almost choked on my first mouthful of stew.
-“You mean you’re here—in Fat Sloan’s—as a ‘tourist’?”
+I’d just taken another mouthful of stew, and I almost choked on it.
+“You mean you’re here—in Fat Sloan’s—as a tourist?”

 “I believe that would be an accurate—do you need assistance?”